hypernumbers/hypernumbers-manual/contents/hypernumbers-graph-fn-status-bar.rst

 ================== ==========================================================================
 Argument           Description
 ================== ==========================================================================
-``Value``          Value must be an number between 0 and 5 (inclusive) and determines the
+``Value``          Value must be a number between 0 and 5 (inclusive) and is used to set
-                   length of the status bar.
+                   the length of the status bar.

 ``StyleType``      **Optional**.
 Specifies the style to use for the progress bar.